-Provision of differentiated, accessible and high quality individual services (including eservices) to employers and unemployed persons through CES will lead to reduction in frictional unemployment and greater efficiency in coordination of labour supply and demand.
-In order to strengthen the capacities and improve service delivery, several organizational changes and specialisations are envisaged in CES restructuring action plan which will be underpinned by ESFinvestments.
+Provision of differentiated, accessible and high quality individual services (including e-Services) to employers and unemployed persons through CES will lead to reduction in frictional unemployment and greater efficiency in coordination of labour supply and demand.
+In order to strengthen the capacities and improve service delivery, several organisational changes and specialisations are envisaged in CES restructuring action plan which will be underpinned by ESF investments.